 Statement No. 82, Pension Issues - an amendment of GASB Statements No. 67, 68 and No. 73.
 The objective of this Statement is to address certain issues that have been raised with respect to Statements No. 67, Financial Reporting for Pension Plans, No. 68, Accounting and Financial Reporting for Pensions, and No. 73, Accounting and Financial Reporting for Pensions and Related Assets That Are Not within the Scope of GASB Statement 68, and Amendments to Certain Provisions of GASB Statements 67 and 68.
-This Statement will be effective for the year ended June 30, 2018.
+This Statement will be effective for the year ended December 31, 2018.
 Management has not yet determined the potential impact on the District's financial statements.

 Statement No. 83, Certain Asset Retirement Obligations.
-This Statement addresses accounting and financial reporting requirements for certain asset retirement obligations and establishes the timing and pattern of recognition of a liability and corresponding deferred outflow of resources.
+An asset retirement obligation is a legally enforceable liability associated with the retirement of a tangible capital asset.
+Statement No. 83 establishes guidance for determining the timing and pattern of recognition for liabilities and corresponding deferred outflow of resources related to such obligations.
 This Statement will be effective for the year ended December 31, 2019.
-Management does not expect this Statement to impact the District's financial statements.
+Management does not expect this Statement to have a material impact on the District's financial statements.